The Leadership of Muhammad: Summary

-Joel Hayward has adopted a new approach to Muhammad's leadership.
-He did not start with what he sees as the understandable but flawed logic found in many Islamic books on Muhammad, which maintain that Muhammad was devout, honest, compassionate, tolerant, patient, fair, decisive and courageous; and these very traits made Muhammad a great leader.
-Hayward says he accepts this characterization of Muhammad, but rejects it as the explanation for his success.
-“We simply cannot continue to claim that, because he was both a very good man and a successful leader, we must conclude that he was a successful leader because he was very good man.”
-Hayward says we have to look elsewhere to explain Muhammad's effectiveness as a leader.

-Rather than look at Muhammad's traits or his moral character for the explanation — in other words, at how Muhammad was — we should look at what he actually did during his twenty years as a leader in Arabia.
-Hayward focused on what Muhammad thought and did while leading in order to ascertain whether his concepts, actions and habits reveal substantial and meaningful insights into the effectiveness of his leadership.
+Rather than look at Muhammad's traits or his moral character for the explanation — in other words, at how Muhammad was — Hayward focused on what Muhammad thought and did while leading in order to ascertain whether his concepts, actions and habits reveal substantial and meaningful insights into the effectiveness of his leadership.
 Hayward investigated what the earliest extant Arabic sources reveal about Muhammad's capacity and aptitude for leadership in order to make a determination as to whether, and to what degree, Muhammad consciously acted in ways that produced positive results, especially the results he actually sought, during his twenty-three years as a leader.

 Award

 The Leadership of Muhammad was awarded the prize of Best International Non-Fiction Book at the 2021 Sharjah International Book Awards.